Classical Electrodynamics of Extended Bodies: Historical Review

 \section{Historical Review}

 We start by reviewing some of the history of the development of the theory of electrodynamics.
-The main purpose of this section is to explore the evolution of thought, evolving from Coulomb's law to the theory of quantum electrodynamics, focusing on the issue of self-interaction, and the resulting self-inconsistency of electrodynamic theory.
+The main purpose of this section is to explore the evolution of thought, evolving from Coulomb's law to the theory of quantum electrodynamics, focusing on the issue of self-interaction, the resulting self-inconsistency of electrodynamic theory, and the necessary introduction of point charges along with their pathologies.